kele/WhatchaDoin/README.md

 WhatchaDoin
 ===========

+# This is project is under WIP and has been temporarily (or permamently) abandoned.

 ## What **WhatchaDoin** is?

 **WhatchaDoin** is an app that helps with increasing productivity by letting your coworkers/roommate/significant other know whatcha doin'.